pfultz2/Tick/doc/src/tag.md

 Tag dispatching
 ===============

-Tag dispatching allow for functions to be ordered by the refinements defined in the trait.
-For example, if we try to implement an `advance` function like `std::advance`, using our own traits:
+Tag dispatching allows for functions to be ordered by the refinements defined in the trait.
+For example, if we try to implement an `advance` function like [`std::advance`](http://en.cppreference.com/w/cpp/iterator/advance).
+First, we can define the traits for the different traversals:

 ```cpp
 TICK_TRAIT(is_incrementable)